jfreedman340/Java-Assignment-005/README.md

   * Describe for me how the body of the method executes (i.e. its flow of execution).

-* It calls the methods convertC2K, convertF2C, and converts fahrenheit into celcius and celcius to kelvin.
+* It first executes the method convertF2C, then the result goes into convertC2K as a parameter, and the kelvin value will be returned.

 * Using Java terminology, break down method **getUnitChoice**.
     * What is the access modifier?